Bridge Firewall Configuration

 + custom_name

 Traffic which is received by the router on an interface which is member of a bridge is processed on the Bridge Layer.
-A simplified packet flow diagram for this layer is shown next:
+Before the bridge decision is made, all packets are analyzed at Prerouting.
+First filters can be applied here, and also rules for ignoring connection tracking system can be configured.
+The relevant configuration that acts in prerouting is:

-For traffic that needs to be forwared internally by the bridge, base chain is is forward, and it’s base command for filtering is set firewall bridge forward filter ..., which happens in stage 4, highlightened with red color.
+For traffic that needs to be switched internally by the bridge, base chain is forward, and it’s base command for filtering is set firewall bridge forward filter ..., which happens in stage 4, highlighted with red color.

-Custom bridge firewall chains can be create with command set firewall bridge name <name> ....
-In order to use such custom chain, a rule with action jump, and the appropiate target should be defined in a base chain.
+Custom bridge firewall chains can be created with the command set firewall bridge name <name> ....
+In order to use such custom chain, a rule with action jump, and the appropriate target should be defined in a base chain.

 Bridge Rules

-For firewall filtering, firewall rules needs to be created.
-Each rule is numbered, has an action to apply if the rule is matched, and the ability to specify multiple criteria matchers.
+For firewall filtering, firewall rules need to be created.
+Each rule is numbered, has an action to apply if the rule is matched, and the ability to specify multiple matching criteria.
 Data packets go through the rules from 1 - 999999, so order is crucial.
 At the first match the action of the rule will be executed.

 Actions

 If a rule is defined, then an action must be defined for it.
-This tells the firewall what to do if all criteria matchers defined for such rule do match.
+This tells the firewall what to do if all matching criterea in the rule are met.

 In firewall bridge rules, the action can be: